lucilejones/fullstack-knowledge-base/Back-End/database-fundamentals-part-1.md

 Doctors and Patients: Doctors can have multiple patients, and patients can see multiple doctors.

-Tables: Doctors, Patients, and a junction table like DoctorPatient.
+Tables: Doctors, Patients, and a junction table like DoctorPatients.

 Authors and Research Papers: Authors can co-write multiple research papers, and each paper can have multiple authors.